Ethanol48/names_api/README.md

-This repo is a fork of thm/uninames.
+This repo is a fork of thm/uninames api repo.